sunpy/ablog/README.rst

      :location: SF
      :language: en

-ABlog will index all posted ``.rst`` files (pages)  without interfering with Sphinx's operations.
-Since any page from any folder can be posted, you do not need to change how you organize project contents in separate folders.

-When building HTML pages, posts will be included in archives and feeds specified by ``:tag:``, ``:category:``, etc. options.
+ABlog will index all files posted as above, and when building HTML pages it will create archives and feeds pages that list these posts as specified by ``:tag:``, ``:category:``, etc. options.

 In addition, you can include a list of posts anywhere in your project simply using ``postlist`` directive: